seishin77/dungeons/GDD.md

 Each character has one or more skills.
 He masters each skill at a certain percentage which can be modified according to the action.

 The system rolls 1d100.
-If the result is under the percentage modified by the action, the action is a success else it's a fail.
+If the result is under the percentage modified by the action and by the attribute modifier, the action is a success else it's a fail.
 If the result is below one tenth of the modified percentage (max 10), it is a critical success.
 If the result is above 90 plus one tenth of the modified percentage (max 99), it is a critical failure.